LeisureLink

 Qualified candidates should possess strong communication and interpersonal skills as well as a proven ability to create engaging and effective learning environments.
 Experience in teaching group classes is preferred but not required.
 References, and in some cases certifications, will be required.

-Auburn Parks and Recreation accepting reservation request online
+Auburn Parks and Recreation is accepting reservation requests online

 Auburn Parks and Recreation is now accepting facility and park reservation requests online.
 Those who wish to reserve a facility, athletic facility, or park pavilion can complete their application for request using their online account at auburnal.myrec.com.